 Introduction to Data Integrity

-The integrity of every InterSystems IRIS® database is protected from the consequences of system failure by the features described in this guide.
+The integrity of the data in every InterSystems IRIS® database is protected from the consequences of instance and system failure by the features described in this guide.

 Fundamental Data Integrity Protection

 In general, there are two different levels at which integrity can be viewed: